Code-Institute-Submissions/user-centric-frontend-project/README.md

 ## UX

-The website is made ultimately for gym, to grab the user attention and show them the value they will receive from the company.
+The website is made ultimately for a gym, to grab the user attention and show them the value they will receive from the company.
-With the contrast of differnt worm colors such as orange that gives the feeling of warmt, confort and welcome to the user.
+With the contrast of different warm colors such as orange that gives the feeling of warmth, comfort and welcome to the user.
 Moreover, different sections are used such as features to give the user sure to become a member.

 ### Goal